 Q: Can I promote my read replica into a “standalone” primary cache node?

-No. This is not supported.
-Instead, you may attach a Redis “Slave”, running in your EC2 instance, to your ElastiCache for Redis master node and take a RDB snapshot.
-You may then create an ElastiCache for Redis standalone primary cache node from that snapshot.
+No, this is not supported.
+Instead, you may snapshot your ElastiCache for Redis node (you may select the master or any of the read-replicas).
+You can then use the snapshot to seed a new ElastiCache for Redis primary.
+Additionally, you may attach a Redis slave, running in your EC2 instance, to your ElastiCache for Redis master node and take an RDB snapshot.
+You may then create an ElastiCache for Redis primary from that snapshot.
 Refer to the Amazon ElastiCache User Guide for more details.

 Q: Will my read replica be kept up-to-date with its primary cache node?